Fabxx/Programming_Languages/C/18 - Bitwise Operands/README.md

 # Bit setting and clearing (method 1)

-I want to change the 6th bit of 8.
+I want to clear the 6th bit of 8 and set the 7th bit.

 binary sequence: `00001000`